 Note: Chism and Clapp charges cannot be charged to p-cards, but departments are strongly encouraged to charge honoraria and any other internal charges (e.g., campus catering, Bookstore, Silver Cloud lodging) directly to the Chism or Clapp grant.

 The pool of applications will be reviewed three times per academic year: The first is April 1 for the next academic year, then September 15, then January 15 of the same year, subject to remaining funds.
 Please apply well in advance if you are planning large-scale projects.
-Applications for funds to support a scholar or artist in residence for a semester or more must be submitted by January 15 of the previous academic year.
+Applications for funds to support a scholar or artist-in-residence for a semester or more must be submitted by January 15 of the previous academic year.
 Applications must be submitted prior to the event for which funding is requested.

 APPLY HERE